Rutshire Chronicles

 The Rutshire Chronicles is a series of romantic novels by Jilly Cooper.
-Set in the fictional county of Rutshire, characters recur across the series repeatedly, including the upper-class MP Rupert Campbell-Black.
+Set in the fictional county of Rutshire, characters recur across the series, including the upper-class MP Rupert Campbell-Black.
 The first book in the series was published in 1985, and the last in 2023.
 Three of the books from the series, Riders, Rivals and The Man Who Made Husbands Jealous, have been adapted for television, in 1993, 2023 and 1997 respectively.

 Background

 The series is set in the fictional county of Rutshire, in the Cotswolds.
 The name of the county (Note: 'Rut' is a word used to describe animalistic sexual activity.) links to the sexual content of the books.
 Cooper wrote over thirty other books in addition to this series.
 The first book in the series was published in 1985, the most recent Tackle! in 2023.
 The series follows a cast of wealthy and largely upper-class families, and is known for its sexual plotlines and scandalous scenes.
 Indeed the Financial Times described the series in 2024 as "legendarily filthy".
 Cooper was meticulous about her research for of the novels.
 This included travelling to Palm Beach and Argentina to research Polo.

 Cooper acknowledged that the character of Rupert Campbell-Black was inspired by: the 11th Duke of Beaufort; Andrew Parker Bowles, the former husband of Queen Camilla; and the 21st Earl of Suffolk.
 Each of the books includes a character list prior to the main text.
 These lists have been described by Tamara Atkin as a "gateway to Cooper's over-sexed landscape of horse-riding toffs" but having the additional function of familiarity for the reader throughout the series.